 Planning agencies can identify where work has been conducted and where gaps may exist.
 The database can be used to target vulnerable areas that have yet to plan for climate change.

 The database can be used to support collaboration.
 Communities can see how plans and products have been funded and who has partnered on different resilience and adaptation projects.

 How do you define 'community'?

 The word 'community' is used to describe any group of people working on or planning for climate change adaptation.
 This can include municipalities, cities, towns, states, specific New England waters, regional planning commissions, and other groups.

 - The search function allows you to filter results based on a defined set of keywords.

 - Searches can be conducted by filtering by state, population size, or type of community.

-- These can be further narrowed down by choosing Topics, Impacts, Programs, Partners, Funding, Programs or Plan or Spotlights.
+- These can be further narrowed down by choosing Topics, Impacts, Partners, Funding, Programs, Plans, or Spotlights.

 - You do not need to choose a particular state, community, or population size to run a search.

-Using the search feature, select your state and then town or organization or waterbody, run the search and it will produce a map and list of communities currently in the database.
-If that doesn't yield results we might not have anything about your community, please contact us if you know of a plan or product we should include in the database.
+Using the search feature, select your state and then town or organization or waterbody.
+Run the search and it will produce a map and list of communities currently in the database.
+If that doesn't yield results we might not have anything from your community in the RAINE database.
+Please contact us if you know of a plan or product that should be added to the database.